Audrey Hobert: Background

-Through Abrams, Hobert signed a publishing deal with Universal Music Group and co-wrote numerous tracks for other artists, including "Start All Over" for English singer and songwriter Alessi Rose, which appeared on her second EP For Your Validation (2025).
-Through Universal, Hobert met Ricky Gourmet, who co-produced Finneas O'Connell's debut album.
-On May 9, 2025, Hobert released her debut single, "Sue Me", a track about wanting to feel wanted after a breakup.
-The song was the fifth song she had written alone.
-She followed it up with "Bowling Alley" in June 2025, as well as playing her first headlining concert.
-In July of that year, she released the song "Wet Hair" and announced the release of her debut album, Who's the Clown?, which was released in August 2025.
-Hobert made her TV debut on October 20, 2025, performing "Sue Me" on The Tonight Show.
+Hobert signed a publishing deal with Universal Music Group and co-wrote many tracks for other artists, including "Start All Over" for Alessi Rose, an English singer and songwriter, which appeared on Alessi Rose's second EP For Your Validation (2025).
+Through Universal, Hobert met Ricky Gourmet, who co-produced Finneas' debut album.
+On May 9, 2025, Hobert's debut single, "Sue Me", came out.
+The song was the fifth song she wrote by herself.
+In June 2025, she followed it with "Bowling Alley" and performed her first headlining concert.
+Hobert has cited idiosyncratic writers and performers—including comedians Steve Martin and Nathan Fielder, playwright Annie Baker, and musician Taylor Swift—as formative inspirations for her deadpan humor and narrative-focused songwriting style.